fusionby2030/moxie/experiments/PSI_22/README.md

-# run.py
+An example directory consisting of training, plotting, and hyperparameter searching for the proposed model.
+Each relevant file is outlined below.

+# run.py: the training script

 This is a training script, which results in a saved model `model_results/` and logs in `tb_logs/`

-You can visualize results, if you have tensorboard installed, via: `tensorboard --logdir tb_logs`
+If you have tensorboard installed, you can visualize resulting losses over the training cycle, via: `tensorboard --logdir tb_logs`.

 You can change hyperparameters.

 There might be argparsing later, if I am not lazy.

-We shall see.
+# plotting.py: making pretty pictures

+This is a script that takes the trained model (by running `run.py` above), and